 *All figures for “Black Blondes And Blonde Weave Hairstyles, According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

-BLACK AND BLONDE: Nicki Minaj and Beyonce are two of music's most prominent black people who sport dyed blonde hair and weaves.
-African American stars with blonde hair is not new — the practice dates back to the early models and singers of the 1950s.
+BLACK AND BLONDE: Nicki Minaj and Beyoncé are two of music's most prominent black women who sport dyed blonde hair and weaves.
+African American girls with blonde hair is not new — the practice dates back to the early models and singers of the 1950s.

-BLONDE HAIR HAS BECOME THE HOTTEST look for black celebrities such as Rihanna, Beyonce and Nicki Minaj.
-But far from being new, the color has a long history amongst people of color.
+BLONDE HAIR HAS BECOME THE HOTTEST look for black women celebrities.
+But far from being new, the color has a long history amongst African American females.
 By Ben Arogundade.